 Of course, there are big differences.
 Magick has a mystical/spiritual component that you don’t find in most of the self help guru genre.
 And, a lot of self help gurus come off as arrogant bastards (although you can probably say the same for many magicians.)

 Anyway, if you’ve ever read any books on goal setting or learning to become a millionaire, a common theme that pops up is about accepting responsibility for where you are right now, figuring out exactly what you want, and then taking steps to get there.

 Most people, however, don’t want to accept responsibility for where they are right now.
 They blame their parents or family members, lack of money, their significant other (or lack of), their job or boss, or just about anyone else they can for where they are right now.
-This causes a ‘victim’ mentality where people start to say ‘I would be happy if only [I got paid more, I liked my job, my spouse/family/friends would change, I had a life partner, etc].’
+This causes a ‘victim’ mentality where people start to say ‘I would be happy if only .’
 The key to all of this is to be able to take a step back and ask yourself ‘why is my happiness dependent on these things?
 Why can’t I just be happy now?’